ap-1/aoi/README.md

 # aoi

 Python 3.9 must be installed.
+To start the bot, use `poetry run start`.

 ## option_type